cjm771/AudioAnalyzer.js/README.md

 ![oof fun](http://g.recordit.co/UkyTd9hefJ.gif)
 # Docs

-Note: urls must be cors ready, see the `mediaCORSReadyServer` for how to deploy yourown.
+Note: urls must be cors ready, see the `mediaCORSReadyServer` for how to deploy your own.
 Todo: fill out doc for loading via html `<audio>` tag.

 ### init + playbback